Hallidays Point

 Hallidays Point is popular with retirees and lifestyle-seekers drawn to its peaceful environment, proximity to Black Head Beach, and the relaxed pace of Mid North Coast living.
 The area is close to the shores of Lake Myall and the broader natural attractions of the Manning Valley region, offering fishing, bushwalking, and beachside recreation.
 While on-the-ground amenities are limited, Taree is a short drive away for shopping, medical services, and transport connections, and the suburb's tranquil character makes it a well-regarded alternative to busier coastal towns.

-Hallidays Point falls under postcode 2430 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Port Macquarie electorate.
+Hallidays Point falls under postcode 2430 and is governed by the Mid-Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyne, while state elections fall under the Port Macquarie electorate.

 📍 Location